-A friend of a friend contacted me, explaining that her Dad had been a gun collector for many years.
+A friend of a friend contacted me.
+Her Dad had been a gun collector for many years.
 He recently passed away, leaving his gun collection to her and her sister.
-She asked me, “What am I supposed to do with these?
+She asked, “What am I supposed to do with these?
 I don’t want these guns!”

 BITE MY LIP